-Seascape Caribbean was contracted by Smith Warner International Ltd. in 2017 to culture and plant 250 acroporid corals to their artificial reef project as remediation for engineered limestone groynes and beach.
-Seascape Caribbean brought Coralive.org, our collaborating specialists in the electrification of submerged steel for initial structural habitat works and will deploy the project's initial nurseries in October of 2017.
+Seascape Caribbean was contracted by Smith Warner International Ltd. in 2017 to culture and plant 300 golden branching corals to their artificial reef project as remediation for engineered limestone groynes and beach.
+Seascape Caribbean brought Coralive.org, our collaborating specialists in the electrification of submerged steel for initial structural habitat works.
+This project's silvicultural-approach horizontal frame nurseries were deployed and populated in the fall of 2018 and will be planted by in May of 2019.

 Acroporid corals are particularly rare in the modern Negril due to chronic disease, tourist/boat and storm impacts.
-This rarity necessitating particularly careful collection and culture.
+This rarity necessitates particularly careful collection and culture with minimized impact or stress to the parent colonies.

 The site is shallow and subject to wide swings in salinity and in temperature, as well as to tourism and fishing vessels and to spear and net fishers.

-The structure and corals will be subject to periodic green algae blooms, requiring an elevated nursery.
+The structure and corals will be subject to storm waves and periodic green algae blooms, requiring a particularly durable elevated nursery.

 Provide an ecologically equitable remediation for development impacts.

-Turn a remediation cost into a guest activity and marketable asset.
+Turn a remediation cost into an income-generating guest activity and marketable asset.

 Find adequate parent coral material for the project within the Negril area, including those of previous projects.

-Develop a nursery protocol for very small nubbin and/or microfragments to minimize impacts to the meager parent population.
+Develop a nursery protocol for very small nubbin and/or microfragments to minimize impacts to the meagre parent population within project/client goals.

-Develop a nursery process that may be deployed to shallow water below any freshwater lens, yet above blooming macro algae.
+Develop a nursery process for sometimes energetic shallow water set below any freshwater lens, yet above blooming macro algae with tidal and boat collision considerations.